mrshridhara/simon/README.md

-simon
+SIMON
 =====

 SIMON stands for SIMple OperatioNs.
-It is a contentious delivery management application which provides a simple yet definitive structure to a software development life cycle.
+It is an ALM tool with contentious delivery management support.
+It provides a simple yet definitive structure to a software development life cycle.